Christopher Lee: 1957–1976: Work with Hammer

+Lee starred as Grigori Rasputin in Rasputin, the Mad Monk (1966) and returned to Sherlock Holmes films with Billy Wilder's British-made The Private Life of Sherlock Holmes (1970), in which he plays Sherlock's smarter brother, Mycroft.
+Lee considered this film to be the reason he stopped being typecast: "I've never been typecast since.
+Sure, I've played plenty of heavies, but as Anthony Hopkins says, 'I don't play villains, I play people.'"

-Lee's friend the author Dennis Wheatley was responsible for bringing the occult to him.
-The company made two films from Wheatley's novels, both starring Lee.
-The New York Times described Lee's performance in the first, The Devil Rides Out (1967), as "suave dignity".
-However, the second film, To the Devil a Daughter (1976), was troubled by production difficulties and was disowned by its author.
-Although financially successful, it was Hammer's last horror film.
-Critic Leonard Maltin described it as "well-made but lacking punch".
+Lee's friend, the author Dennis Wheatley, sparked his interest in the occult.
+Hammer made three films from Wheatley's novels, two of them starring Lee, The Devil Rides Out (1968) and To the Devil a Daughter (1976).
+The latter was troubled by production difficulties and disowned by the author.
+Although financially successful, it was Hammer's last horror film of the 20th century.

 Lee and his close friend Peter Cushing in Horror Express (1972).
 They starred in twenty-two films together.

-Like Cushing, Lee also appeared in horror films for other companies from 1957 to 1977.
-These included the Dr. Fu Manchu series of films made between 1965 and 1969 (beginning with The Face of Fu Manchu) in which he starred as the villain in yellowface make-up; I, Monster (1971), an adaptation of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde, with the main characters' names changed to Dr. Charles Marlowe and Mr. Edward Blake; The Creeping Flesh (1972); and his personal favourite, which he considered his best film, The Wicker Man (1973), in which he played Lord Summerisle.
-Lee wanted to break free of his image as Dracula and take on more interesting acting roles.
-He met with the screenwriter Anthony Shaffer, and they agreed to work together.
-The film director Robin Hardy and British Lion head Peter Snell became involved in the project.
-Shaffer had a series of conversations with Hardy, and the two decided that it would be fun to make a horror film centring on "old religion," in sharp contrast to the popular Hammer films of the day.
-Shaffer read the David Pinner novel Ritual, in which a devout Christian policeman is called to investigate what appears to be the ritual murder of a young girl in a rural village, and decided that it would serve well as the source material for the project.
-Shaffer and Lee paid Pinner £15,000 for the rights to the novel, and Schaffer set to work on the screenplay.
-However, he soon decided that a direct adaptation would not work well, and began to craft a new story, using only the novel's basic outline.
+Like Cushing, Lee also appeared in films for other companies from 1957 to 1977.
+These included the Dr. Fu Manchu series between 1965 and 1969 (beginning with The Face of Fu Manchu), where he starred as the villain in yellowface make-up; I, Monster (1971), an adaptation of Robert Louis Stevenson's 1886 novella Strange Case of Dr Jekyll and Mr Hyde, with the main characters' names changed to Dr. Charles Marlowe and Mr. Edward Blake; The Creeping Flesh (1972); and his personal favourite, which Lee considered his best film, The Wicker Man (1973), in which he played Lord Summerisle.
+Wanting to break free of his image as Dracula and take on more interesting acting roles, Lee met with the screenwriter Anthony Shaffer, and they agreed to work together to make a horror film centring on "old religion", in sharp contrast to the popular Hammer films of the day.
+Loosely based on David Pinner's novel Ritual, Shaffer and Lee paid Pinner £15,000 for the rights to the novel, and Shaffer set to work on the screenplay.
 Lee was so keen to get the film made, and the budget was so small, that he gave his services for free.
-He later called the film the best he had ever made.

 Lee appeared as the on-screen narrator in Jess Franco's Eugenie (1970) as a favour to the producer Harry Alan Towers, unaware that it was softcore pornography, as the sex scenes were shot separately.